 Q: Why I am not able to log on to Blackboard, though able to get on to myWSU?

-ANS: If you myWSU password has expired, it would let you log in to myWSU sometimes because myWSU portal provides a grace period of 1-2 days before you set a new password, but the Blackboard does not let you in if it has got expired.
+ANS: If you myWSU password has expired, it would let you log in to myWSU sometimes because myWSU portal provides a grace period of 1-2 days before you set a new password, but the Blackboard does not let you in if it has expired.
 So, try changing your password to a new one and try.
-If you still have problems, call STAC at 316-978-HELP
+If you still have problems, call the Technology HelpDesk at 316-978-HELP

 Q: What are the supported browsers for Blackboard?